VPN protocols explained and compared

 What is it?

-Wireguard is a secure VPN tunnel protocol that aims to improve on the other protocols in this list in terms of speed, ease of deployment, and overhead.
+Wireguard is a secure tunnel protocol for VPNs that aims to improve on the other protocols in this list in terms of speed, ease of deployment, and overhead.
 It is the newest protocol on this list.

 What’s it used for?